How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Olimpia's Biohazard & Restoration is a biohazard cleanup company serving Milwaukie, Oregon and surrounding areas.
 Contact them for a free estimate.

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Oregon's Oregon Crime Victims' Assistance Program (varies by expense category (no single published maximum)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Oregon's Oregon Crime Victims' Assistance Program may also help — cleanup costs are generally covered (up to $2,500).

 Oregon reimburses crime-scene cleanup as a covered expense, capped at $2,500 within the program's overall award.
 Applications go through the Oregon Department of Justice (503-378-5348).
 Deadline: within 1 year of the crime.
 Victims of violent crime, family members of homicide victims, and Good Samaritans.
 Oregon has a 6-year application window.